 Your employees encounter potential cyber security threats on a daily basis.
 Perhaps there’s a new face in the office that they don’t recognise, or a new password they need to remember, or a database of sensitive information that they need to upload onto the Cloud.

-In The Psychology of Information Security, Leron Zinatullin delves into the reasons behind how employees make security decisions and why the choices they make are often non-compliant.
+In The Psychology of Information Security, Leron Zinatullin explains how employees respond to those challenges and explains why they make the decisions they do.

-Based on insights gained from academic research, as well as interviews with UK-based security professionals from various sectors, this book explains the importance of careful risk management and how to align a security programme with wider business objectives, and provides methods and techniques to engage stakeholders and encourage buy-in.
+It contains insights gained from academic research, as well as interviews with UK-based security professionals from various sectors, and will help you develop a security programme that accounts for human weaknesses and your wider business objectives.

 A version of this blog was originally published on 6 February 2017.